gu-mi/NBGOF/README.md

 ----------------------------------------------------------------------------------------------------

+This README file for the R package NBGOF is incomplete for now.
+We will update on a regular basis.

 The NBGOF package implements goodness-of-fit (GOF) tests for negative binomial (NB) distributions and NB dispersion models, with applications in RNA-Seq data analysis.
 This package can be used to test the GOF of the NB2, NBP or Poisson **regression models**.
 It can also be used to test GOF for a variety of **NB dispersion models** in popular R/Bioconductor packages, including

 * NBP dispersion model in the NBPSeq package (NBP)